pydanny/pydanny.github.com/posts/two-years-ago-today.rst

 Life has been pretty much awesome ever since.

-That day was special because it was the day I met the love of my life.
+That day was the day I met the love of my life.

 .. _PyCon: http://us.pycon.org
 .. _Audrey: http://audreymroy.com